 In respect of interest-earning financial assets and interest-bearing financial liabilities, the following table indicates their average effective interest rates at the end of the reporting period and the periods in which they mature, or if earlier, reprice.

-i (continued)

-instruments

-Financial

-28. 28
+Financial instruments (continued) 28.

-28.5 Interest rate risk (continued)
+Interest rate risk (continued) 28.5

 Effective interest rates and repricing analysis (continued)